 Asian longhorned beetle attacks a wide range of host material, but primarily hardwoods.
 In Alaska, hosts include native species such as willow, poplar, and birch and ornamental species such as maple.

 Adult Asian longhorned beetles are shiny black with white spots.
-They have distinctive white-and-black-striped antenna and blueish-gray legs.
-Adult Asian longhorned beetles can be up to 1½ inches long.
+They have distinctive white and black striped antenna and blueish gray legs.

 - Distinctly striped antenna